Is Your Pillow Causing You Back Pain As You Sleep?

 And if you're one of those that end up sleeping in multiple positions during the night, then you need a pillow that can accommodate this.

-All the pillows I've recommended here will put you on the right track to a pain-free nights sleep.
+And all of the pillows I've recommended here will put you on the right track to a pain-free nights sleep.

-Just make sure you get the one that suits your preferred sleeping position!
+Just make sure you get the one that suits your preferred sleeping position.

-And if you want to know the best pillow for a pillow fight, I'd recommend a thin, firm and smelly one with an oversized and straggly pillow case.
+And if you want to know the best pillow for a pillow fight, I'd recommend a thin, firm and smelly one with an over-sized and straggly pillow case.

 Those were the days!